Willie Hay, Baron Hay of Ballyore: Nationality

-He is an Irish citizen with an Irish passport because he refuses to pay a £1,300 UK naturalisation fee (and take the "Life in the UK" test) required for people, such as him, who wish to become a British citizen.
+Hay was born in Milford in the north of County Donegal in the north-west of Ulster in 1950.
+County Donegal, the largest county in Ulster, is one of the three counties in Ulster that is part of the Republic of Ireland; the other six counties in Ulster make up Northern Ireland.
+At the age of six, Hay moved with his family to Derry.
+He is an Irish citizen with an Irish passport because he refuses to pay a £1,300 UK naturalisation fee (and take the "Life in the UK" test) required for people, such as him, who were born in the Republic of Ireland but who wish to become a British citizen.
 "I see myself as a British citizen living in Northern Ireland all my life.
 I have a right to British citizenship and a British passport.
 I am being discriminated against because I can't get my British passport," he told the Northern Ireland Affairs Committee at Westminster in April 2021.
+In January 2024, a Private Members Bill brought forward by Gavin Robinson passed, allowing people born in the Republic of Ireland after 1948 that have been living in Northern Ireland for longer than 5 years to register as British citizens.
+It is not known when the bill will become law.